rosell-dk/webp-express/README.txt

 == Changelog ==
 = 0.12.0 =
+*(released 4 mar 2019)*
 * Multisite support (!)
 * A new operation mode: "No conversion", if you do not want to use WebP Express for converting.
 Replaces the old "Just redirect" mode
-* The method by which the filename is passed to the script is now configurable.
-The "do not pass source in query string" option has been removed
+* Added capability testing of .htaccess.
+The .htaccess rules are now tailored to the capabilities on the system.
+For example, on some platforms the filename of a requested image is passed to the converter script through the query string, but on platforms that supports passing it through an environment variable, that method is used instead
+* Picturefill.js is now optional (alter html, picture tag)
+* A great bunch more!

 = 0.11.3 =
+*(released 18 feb 2019)*
 * Fixed bug: Alter HTML caused media library not to display images on some systems.
 Alter HTML is now disabled in admin mode.
 * Alter HTML (picture tags) could produce the source tags with "src" attribute.
 But source tags inside picture tags must use "srcset" attribute.
 Fixed.
 * Alter HTML (image urls): srcsets containing "x" descriptors wasn't handled (ie, srcset="image.jpg 1x")